What Is Binge Eating Disorder?

 Frequently Asked Questions about Binge Eating

-BED is the most prevalent eating disorder, characterized by recurrent binge eating episodes: intake of an objectively large amount of food in a delimited period (up to 2 hours), with a sense of loss of control during the episode.
+BED is the most prevalent eating disorder, defined by recurrent binge episodes: eating an objectively large amount of food in a discrete period (up to 2 hours), with a sense of loss of control during the episode.
 Unlike bulimia, there are no compensatory behaviors (vomiting, laxatives).
-The episodes cause significant distress and occur at least once per week for 3 months.
-It is associated with overweight/obesity in most cases but can occur in people of normal weight.
+Episodes cause significant distress and occur at least once a week for 3 months.
+It is associated with overweight or obesity in most cases but can occur in people of normal weight.

 Typical features: eating much faster than normal; eating until feeling uncomfortably full; eating large amounts even without physical hunger; eating alone out of shame about the amount; feeling disgusted with oneself, depressed, or with intense guilt after the episode.
 The fundamental element is the sense of loss of control — "once I start, I can't stop".
-Unlike occasional overeating (e.g., parties), bingeing is recurrent, causes distress, and is not voluntary.
+Unlike occasional overeating (e.g., at parties), bingeing is recurrent, distressing, and involuntary.

 The differentiating factor is the presence of compensatory behaviors.
 In bulimia nervosa, after the binge episode, there is purging (self-induced vomiting, laxative or diuretic use) or other compensatory behaviors (prolonged fasting, excessive compulsive exercise) to "undo" the intake.
 In BED, there is no compensation — the patient feels guilt and shame but does not compensate.
 This explains why BED is more associated with overweight and obesity.
 Both conditions cause intense distress and require specialized treatment.